 “Great.
 After you pay the registration fee; you’re camping.”

-The woman retrieved her credit card and handed it to the attendant who swiped it before processing the charge.
+Retrieving her credit card, she handed it to the attendant who swiped it before processing the charge.
 A minute later, William and Becky stepped forward as he spoke.

 “We’re here to check-in.”